uibcdf/Study_Group_MMGBSA/README.md

 - Spend 10 minutes in internet looking for what the "Dunning-Kruger effect" is.
 Did you understand the plot confidence vs. knowledge?
 Where are you now?
 Where will you be in two weeks, and in two years of digging into a topic?
+- If you walk 1000 steps and just one, just a single step, any one, was random, you will have no idea where you are at the end of your walk.
+Do not guess anything.
+Do not assume anything.
+Do not advance in your research with out understanding every move you did, every mistake or success you made.
 - Enjoy learning.
 Enjoy suffering too.
 - Don't be hasty.
 - If you think everything is simple, be 95% sure you didn't understand a word.